-11 Lesser Known Facts About VITAMIN D - Nutrition by Lovneet
+11 Lesser Known Facts about VITAMIN D

 Amidst the pandemic, an unlikely superhero rose to the occasion and offered hope of life and survival.
 An inexplicable link between people with Vitamin D deficiency getting infected with COVID-19 and mortality rates gained substantial scientific traction.

 While health experts recommended 'washing hands' as the best defence against novel coronavirus, Vitamin D was postulated as the best way to stave off or combat COVID 19.
 Evidence is slowly mounting in favour of vitamin D benefits that go beyond mitigating the threat of COVID-19.

 Vitamin D is a fat-soluble vitamin, which also comes in two forms, Vitamin D2 and D3, which are either naturally available in various food items, or through dietary supplements or endogenously produced when our skin absorbs UV rays from the sun.

 The most common and ideal of the three sources is direct sunlight.
 However, there are countries which get little to no direct sunlight for months and are predominantly cold.
 In which case, consuming supplements are the next best option to get maximum vitamin D benefits.